KnownStormChaser/master-weather-model-list/models/wave_models/regional/uk/amm15-ww3-uk.md

 ## What this model is
 AMM15-WW3 is an operational regional wave analysis and forecast system for the North-West European Shelf, run by the **UK Met Office** as part of the **Atlantic European North West Shelf Monitoring and Forecasting Centre (NWS MFC)** and distributed through the **Copernicus Marine Service**.

-It is a WAVEWATCH III v7.1 wave model two-way coupled online to a NEMO v3.6 physical ocean model via OASIS3-MCT, sharing the same AMM15 (Atlantic Margin Model 15-cell) domain as the NWS physics product.
+It is a WAVEWATCH III wave model two-way coupled online to a NEMO v3.6 physical ocean model via OASIS3-MCT, sharing the same AMM15 (Atlantic Margin Model 15-cell) domain as the NWS physics product.
+The PUM states WW3 **v7.1**; live files on the AWS distribution report **v7.12** (`source = PS-OS 47, AMM-FOAM 1.5 km (tidal) NEMO v3.6_WAVEWATCH-III v7.12`, verified 2026-07-27).
+Treat v7.1 as PUM shorthand and v7.12 as the operational build.

+Despite the Copernicus framing, this product is **also published on AWS Open Data under CC BY-SA 4.0 with no registration**, co-located with the NWS physics fields.
+See *Data availability* for both channels.
+It should not be confused with the Met Office's separate four-cycle-daily [UK Wave feed](./uk-wave-metoffice.md), which is a different configuration on the same domain.
 The system uses the Met Office's Spherical Multiple-Cell (SMC) variable-resolution wave grid (Li and Saulter, 2014), which ranges from 3 km in deep water to 1.5 km near coastlines and islands for improved resolution of topographic features.
 Both wave and physics products are delivered on the same regular 1/33° longitude × 1/74° latitude output grid.

 The official Copernicus Marine product identifier is `NWSHELF_ANALYSISFORECAST_WAV_004_014`.
 "AMM15-WW3" is the system name used in the PUM and reflects the model pairing (AMM15 domain, WAVEWATCH III).
 The product has an unusual lineage documented in the Version history section below — between September 2023 and November 2025 it was an extraction from Spain's IBI operational system, not a Met Office product.